MachadoLhes/restQL-clojure/README.md

 System.out.println("The response JSON is: " + response.toString());
 ```

-In the example above restQL will call user API with passing "Mad Max" in the name param and print the JSON output.

-### First query Clojure
+**Clojure**

 ```clojure
 (require '[restql.core.api.restql :as restql]) (restql/execute-query :mappings { :user "http://your.api.url/users/:id" } :query "from user with name = $name" :context { :name "Duke Nukem" } )
 ```

+In the example above restQL will call user API with passing "Mad Max" in the name param and print the JSON output.

 ### Configuration
 restQL receives a configuration class with the API mappings.
 You can use the available configuration repositories -- `SystemPropertiesConfigRepository`, `PropertiesFileConfigRepository` or `ClassConfigRepository` -- or implement your own, using the `ConfigRepository` interface.